clokep/relapse/docs/workers.md

 ```

 Note that if a reverse proxy is used , then `/_matrix/media/` must be routed for both inbound client and federation requests (if they are handled separately).

-### `relapse.app.user_dir`

-**Deprecated as of Relapse v1.59.** [Use `relapse.app.generic_worker` with the
-`update_user_directory_from_worker` option instead.](#updating-the-user-directory)

-Handles searches in the user directory.
-It can handle REST endpoints matching
-the following regular expressions:

-    ^/_matrix/client/(r0|v3|unstable)/user_directory/search$

-When using this worker you must also set `update_user_directory: false` in the
-shared configuration file to stop the main relapse running background
-jobs related to updating the user directory.

-Above endpoint is not *required* to be routed to this worker.
-By default,
-`update_user_directory` is set to `true`, which means the main process
-will handle updates.
-All workers configured with `client` can handle the above
-endpoint as long as either this worker or the main process are configured to
-handle it, and are online.

-If `update_user_directory` is set to `false`, and this worker is not running,
-the above endpoint may give outdated results.

-### Historical apps

-The following used to be separate worker application types, but are now
-equivalent to `relapse.app.generic_worker`:

- * `relapse.app.client_reader`
- * `relapse.app.event_creator`
- * `relapse.app.federation_reader`
- * `relapse.app.federation_sender`
- * `relapse.app.frontend_proxy`
- * `relapse.app.pusher`
- * `relapse.app.synchrotron`

-## Migration from old config

-A main change that has occurred is the merging of worker apps into
-`relapse.app.generic_worker`.
-This change is backwards compatible and so no
-changes to the config are required.

-To migrate apps to use `relapse.app.generic_worker` simply update the
-`worker_app` option in the worker configs, and where worker are started (e.g.
-in systemd service files, but not required for synctl).

 ## Architectural diagram